yongler/tp/docs/UserGuide.md

 [Go To TOC](#table-of-contents)

-### Listing all applications in a sorted manner : `list`
+### Listing all applications in a sorted manner: `list`

-Sorts the list of all application in SoC InternApply base on the provided paramters.
+Sorts the list of all application in SoC InternApply base on the provided parameters.

-Format: `list [sorting paramter] [order by]`
+**Format:** `list [sorting paramter] [order by]`

-Sorting paramters:
+Sorting parameters:
 - `name` : Sort by name of the company in alphabetical order starting with A in ascending order.
 - `interview` : Sort by interview date of applications starting with the latest earliest date.
-- `piroity` : Sort by piroity in the following order - HIGH, MEDIUM, LOW.
+- `piroity` : Sort by priority in the following order - HIGH, MEDIUM, LOW.
-- `status` : Sort by status in the following order - ACCEPTED, REJECTED, INTERVIEWED, APPLIE and NOT_APPLIED.
+- `status` : Sort by status in the following order - ACCEPTED, REJECTED, INTERVIEWED, APPLIED and NOT_APPLIED.

-* If optional fields (i.e. interview date and time, piroirty, status) do not exist in that certain application, that application will be move to the bottom of the sorting order.
-If there is more than one of such application, it will be sorted alphabeticaly.
+* If optional fields (i.e. interview date and time, priority, status) do not exist in that certain application, that application will be moved to the bottom of the sorting order.
+If there is more than one of such application, it will be sorted alphabetically.

 Order by:
 - `asc` : Order by ascending.